Murdock135/NewSecondBrain/Work/P-WhatCausesSalmonella/Dive/Tasks.md

 	- [x] #task create `.dockerignore` #ongoing ✅ 2025-09-16
 	- [x] #task create named volume for outputs ✅ 2025-09-26
 	- [x] #task create named volume for secrets1 ✅ 2025-09-26
+- [x] #task There is an issue with how we're handling `.venv/`.
+After the docker build creates a `.venv/` for the user, we are currently mounting the whole `PWD`  with `-v` and after the container is stopped (and even removed) the `.venv/` stays and the result is the following: ✅ 2025-09-28 🔒 [[2025-10-03]] 🕸️ Tasks
+- [x] #task Docker build script should ask whether the user has already downloaded the data.
+If not, it should create a docker volume, change the HF_HOME, download the data and then start the project ✅ 2025-09-28 🔒 [[2025-10-03]] 🕸️ Tasks
+- [x] #task Send the system names to team #planned ✅ 2025-09-28 🔒 [[2025-10-03]] 🕸️ Tasks
+- [x] #task Rewrite README ✅ 2025-09-29 🔒 [[2025-10-03]] 🕸️ Tasks